 While the subject lands are currently designated for office professional uses, there is no demand for the planned function of the lands, as represented by the lands being currently vacant and historically underutilized.
 Additionally, there has been a fundamental shift in the land marketplace, made even more substantial by the recent and ongoing COVID-19 pandemic, which demonstrates that residential development is highly needed and desirable.
-A Rental Market Report prepared by the Canadian Mortgage and Housing Corporation (CMHC), dated February 2022, states the vacancy rate for purpose-built rental apartments, as proposed, in the London Census Metropolitan Area (CMA) fell compared to the previous year and, the vacancy rate dropped for all bedroom types.
-Notably, the vacancy rate for bachelor apartments decreased to the lowest rate on record.
-Further, St. Thomas saw its vacancy rate at just 1.2%.
+Given the historical lack of demand for office and institutional uses in the area, it is therefore appropriate to consider broadening the range of uses contemplated for the subject lands, particularly for residential.